nostalgia-dev/nostalgia_chrome/README.md

 ### Self tracking

 There is a movement of self tracking.
-Monitoring pulse, heartbeat, even etc. But the most important is not being tracked: our online behavior.
+Monitoring pulse, heartbeat and so on.
+But the most important is not being tracked: our online behavior.

 Making sure we can self document, we need the following things.